srini247/MagazineStore/README.md

 # To run this application

 1. click clone/download button on top right ans select download zip.this will down the project source as .zip file
-2. goto downloaded folder , open MagazineStore.sln file in visual studio 2017.
+2. Goto downloads folder on your computer,find MagazineStore-master.zip file and unzip it to desired location.
+3. open Visual studio 2017 -- > File -- > open and browse to unzipped MagazineStore-master folder.
+4. select MazineStore.sln file and click open to open project in Visual studio.
+5. Security Warning message might be displcayed, clik OK to continue to open project in Visual studio.
-3. Build project to load necessary Nuget packages.
+3. Hit F6 Build project to load necessary Nuget packages.
-4. run (ctlr + f5) to run in realease mode.
+4. Hit (ctlr + F5) to run in realease mode.

 * Magazine Store is console application built on .Net Framework 4.5.1 and Visual Studio 2017.